Jump to the content of the page

 Universal Hardness Tester

 Universal hardness testers are designed for hardness testing according to Brinell, Vickers, Rockwell and Knoop, as well as plastics testing and carbon testing.
-To cover all of these test methods, the universal hardness testing machine must support a wide load range.
+To cover all of these test methods, the universal hardness testing machine supports a wide load range.
 ZwickRoell universal hardness testers therefore provide a flexible solution with a load range from 0.3 to 3,000 kg for tests on many different materials and component geometries in a variety of industries.

-ZwickRoell universal testing machines test according to valid industry standards, including ISO 6506, ASTM E10 (Brinell), ISO 6507, ASTM E384, ASTM E92 (Vickers), ISO 6508, ASTM E18 (Rockwell), ISO 4545 (Knoop), DIN51917 (carbon testing) as well as ISO 2039 (plastics testing).
+ZwickRoell universal hardness testing machines test according to valid industry standards, including ISO 6506, ASTM E10 (Brinell), ISO 6507, ASTM E384, ASTM E92 (Vickers), ISO 6508, ASTME18 (Rockwell), ISO 4545 (Knoop), DIN51917 (carbon testing) as well as ISO 2039 (plastics testing).

 Hardness testing not only applies to the determination of material characteristics in terms of hardness and forming processes, it is also used for quick and effective testing during production processes to ensure that the material meets the requirements and behaves optimally according to its intended application.
 Our universal hardness testing equipment ensures reliable test results in the lab, as well as in raw production environments.